 Any of these types of surgical errors can be the result of the surgeons or a member of their surgical team acting negligently.
 If this type of event has happened to you or a family member, it is important to consult with an experienced medical malpractice attorney as soon as possible because strict time limits govern the filing of claims.

 Though many surgical errors are preventable, they still occur far too often.
 Some common reasons for these errors include:

 - Failure to plan.
 Before a procedure begins, a doctor needs to have a plan both for performing the procedure and handling any common complications that might arise during the procedure.
 A failure to plan can lead to surgical errors.

 - Failure to communicate.
-Communication by the surgical and patient care teams is critical to insuring patient’s safety.
+Communication by the surgical and patient care teams is critical to ensuring patient’s safety.
 Failure to communicate leads to errors such as operating on the wrong body part or the wrong patient.

 - Incompetence to handle procedure.
 To protect their patients, doctors who lack the knowledge or skills to perform a certain procedure have a duty to not perform the procedure.
 When a doctor performs a procedure that she is unfamiliar with, she unnecessarily exposes her patient to preventable injury.

 - Fatigue.
 Doctors and hospital staff notoriously work long hours, which often leads to fatigue.
 Unfortunately, a doctor performing a procedure while fatigued places a patient at the same risk as if the doctor was intoxicated.
 Fatigue compromises both motor skills and brain function, which, clearly, places a patient at great risk on the operating table.

 - Substance abuse.
 Doctors are not immune to substance abuse problems.
 A doctor operating under the influence of alcohol or drugs, just like operating when fatigued, risks preventable injury to the patient.